Easy Chicken Madras Curry Recipe

 Where does that beautiful red color and heat come from?

 Most regular curries consist of a blend of toasted vibrant spices, including fresh curry leaves, turmeric, coriander, cumin, ginger, and cardamom.
 They tend to be yellow in color, with just a hint of spice and lots of savoriness.

-While the specific spices involved can tend to vary, Madras curry punches up the typical curry spice blend by including red chili or a combination of chili and paprika.
-The resulting flavor is quite spicy, which works beautifully with the creamy coconut milk and fresh herbs.
+While the specific spices involved can tend to vary, Madras masala powder punches up the typical curry spice blend by including red chili or a combination of chili and paprika.
+The resulting flavor is quite spicy, which works beautifully with creamy coconut milk and fresh herbs.

 There is really no limit to the different types of curries that can be made, each with its own unique blend of spices and utilizing whatever preferred proteins and produce are available.

-Here are the ingredients to make our Easy Madras Chicken Curry recipe:
+Here are the ingredients to make our Easy Chicken Madras Recipe: